Annexing Into Longwood

 Not necessarily.
 The City’s millage rate is low, stable, and annexing into the City means certain fees, including the County Fire Assessment, go away.
 If you’re currently on City water and sewer, annexation eliminates a monthly surcharge.

 Yes!
-From the City Commission to staff level, Longwood is here to help your business succeed!
+From the City Commission to the staff level, Longwood is here to help your business succeed!
 With dedicated Economic Development and Planning staff—we are ready and willing to guide your project through our streamlined review process.
-Longwood also offers a tax abatement program for job creating projects among other incentives to bring your business to Longwood.
+Longwood also offers a tax abatement program for job-creating projects among other incentives to bring your business to Longwood.

 Am I eligible for annexation?